0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 # Prerequisite Knowledge

 {% tip(header="Tip") %}
-If you understand the SSTORE and SLOAD opcodes and their dynamic cost structure, you can skip ahead to the next section.
+If you understand the SSTORE and SLOAD opcodes and their dynamic pricing algorithm, you can skip ahead to the next section.
 {% end %}

 Assume that you want to deploy the following contract: